Torneko's Great Adventure: Story

 Torneko, a weapon merchant for hire, lives in Lakanaba with his wife, Tessie, and son, Tipper.
 He has one dream: to own his own shop and make it the greatest one.
 As such, he sets out on a journey, searching for an iron safe and works on other various jobs, and finally opens a store thanks to the help of his wife.
 Soon after, Torneko hears a rumor that there is an amazing treasure in a mysterious dungeon that no one has ever seen.
 However, he is worried about the store and his family.
 Tessie understands him and decides to go alongside him to the "Mystery Dungeon".
 The family travel across oceans and mountains for years before finally arriving near the dungeon.
 He sets up store near a single large tree in a new village near it.

 Torneko tries to get permission from the King of the land to explore the dungeon, but he refuses to budge, saying it is too dangerous.
 However, he does not back down, and the King promises to give him permission only if he can retrieve the jewel box from the "Small Mystery Dungeon".
 Torneko brings back the King's jewelry box and gets permission to explore the "Mystery Dungeon".
 After successfully obtaining the permission, he ventures into the dungeon, gradually expanding his store with the income he earns from selling the items he brings back from his repeated adventures.
 Finally, he succeeds in bringing back the "Box of Happiness"; a rumored treasure hidden in the dungeon's innermost depths.
 When he opens the box, a small melody begins to play, which reveals it functions as a music box.
-The box, placed in Torneko's house, then plays a beautiful music which makes everyone near the store, including his family happy.
+The box, placed in Torneko's house, then plays beautiful music, which makes everyone near the store, including his family happy.
 Thus, Torneko's goal of obtaining the treasure in the "Mystery Dungeon" was realized.
 While the story concludes here, he continues to explore a new "More Mysterious Dungeon".

 While it is unknown how many years went by between the events of Dragon Quest IV and this game, the story continues in Torneko: The Last Hope (1999) and Torneko's Great Adventure 3 (2002).